 Friday: Delegation Day; workshops; closing ceremonies - 11:59 p.m.
 Depart for home

 In addition to being currently enrolled in Minnesota 4-H (active enrollment in 4HOnline), youth applying to take part in CWF must have completed the ninth grade by June 24, 2017 and be at least 14 years of age.
 If graduated from high school in the spring of 2017, the applicant must be age 19 or younger through July 1, 2017.

 Minnesota delegation numbers

 The number of individuals (including youth, chaperones and a University staff member) in the Minnesota CWF delegation will be adequate to fill one charter bus.
 Applicants approved by their counties will be accepted on a first-come, first-served basis.

-Adult volunteer chaperone applications will be available online beginning February 22, 2017.
 A lead chaperone will be selected from the pool of staff applications.
-Selection will be held on or around March 1, 2017.
+Selection will be held on or around March 24, 2017.
 Four adult volunteer chaperones will be selected from the pool of adult chaperone applications.
 Each accepted adult volunteer must be screened according to the University of Minnesota Extension 4-H Youth Development volunteer screening policies.
 Chaperones will receive additional training via webinar.
 There will be a minimal charge for adult chaperones who attend.

 How to apply

 The following forms must be completed and submitted together, along with a $700 deposit on or after February 22, 2017.
 Do not send forms separately.
 Applications submitted without the deposit will not be accepted.
 The first two forms are available prior to February 22 in order to allow time to obtain the signature of your 4-H program coordinator.
 Do not mail any application materials before February 22!